 Okay, so, this is an experimental page.
 I’ll see how it goes.
-But given the self-imposed limitations placed on the bibliographies (i.e. only listing published books, book length anthologies, and CDs), I thought here would be a good place to list creative pieces by Antiguans and Barbudans accepted to established literary journals, festivals, and contests (not pieces posted only to personal blogs) as I discover (and in some cases, re-discover) them Initially, this will focus on pieces accessible online because those are easiest to find; but it will not be limited to these, in time.
+But given the self-imposed limitations placed on the lists of Antiguan and Barbudan writing (i.e. only listing published books, book length anthologies, and CDs), I thought here would be a good place to list creative pieces by Antiguans and Barbudans accepted to established literary journals, festivals, and contests (not pieces posted only to personal blogs) as I discover (and in some cases, re-discover) them Initially, this will focus on pieces accessible online because those are easiest to find; but it will not be limited to these, in time.
 You can recommend (in fact, I welcome your recommendations), but, as with all areas of the site, additions/subtractions are at the discretion of the admin.

 Excerpt: “He ate each and every kidney, tantalizing his classmates with every suck, pick, slurp and lick.
 Their mouths watered and their eyes followed the golden juices that gushed down his hands.”